Shoresh613/rocm-strix-halo/README.md

 If something is found, you need to comment it out or remove it.

-Edit the file listed in the above command, e.g.:
+Edit the file listed in the output of the above command, e.g.:

 ```bash
 sudo nano /etc/modprobe.d/blacklist-amdgpu.conf